 About the Mandatory Safety Standard

-The mandatory safety standard for bean bags was first introduced in 1979 through the Trade Practices (Consumer Product Safety Standards) Regulations as authorized by the Trade Practices Act of 1974.
+The mandatory safety standard for bean bags was first introduced in 1979.
+It was introduced by the Trade Practices (Consumer Product Safety Standards) Regulations.
+As authorized by the Trade Practices Act of 1974.
 In this legal document, it was mandated that all bean bags be clearly and permanently marked with a warning label and equipped with a child-proof slide fastener or locking mechanism.

 The mandatory standard for bean bags is still officially a part of Regulation 11 of the 1979 Consumer Product Safety Standards.
 But Item 4, Schedule 7 of the ACL states that all such standards will be enforced as if they were created under the guidance of section 104.
 Also, the standard is exempt from sunset provisions.
 And the ACCC has the authority to review the regulations on a regular basis to ensure that they continue to provide efficient and effective solutions that are in the best interests of the public.